b0cal/miel/README.md

 - Let miel adapt to the attacker's request to serve him with the right service
 - Simply add new services with configuration files
 - Link a database to store paquet trace, shell interactions, metadata, etc.
+- Ships with pre-filled ssh and http configuration files

 ### Why?
 Honeypots can be used in two situations.
 First to deceive attackers and avoid real infrastructure to be compromised.
 Secondly to intercept and retain attacker's connections in a MiTM way in order to analyze and collect interactions, IoC or payloads.